ektrah/nsec/docs/api/nsec.cryptography.macalgorithm.md

 ### MacSize

-Gets the MAC size, in bytes.
+Gets the size of a MAC.

     public int MacSize { get; }